AdobeDocs/media-analytics.en/help/reporting/metrics/buffer-impacted-streams.md

 # Buffer impacted streams

 The **Buffer impacted streams** metric counts sessions in which the player entered a buffer state at least once.
-The metric is a session-level boolean — multiple buffer events within the same session count as one impacted stream.
+The metric is a session-level boolean; multiple buffer events within the same session count as one impacted stream.
 For total buffer volume, use [Buffer events](buffer-events.md).

 ## How this metric is calculated